-Sir Maarten Wevers
+Sir Maarten Wevers - Chair

 KNZM, BSc, BA (Hons)

 Sir Maarten is a former Private Secretary to the then Prime Minister, the Right Honourable David Lange, High Commissioner to Papua New Guinea, and Ambassador to Japan.
 Sir Maarten was also the Chair of the APEC Senior Officials' Meeting, and General Manager, Government Business, New Zealand Post, and served most recently as Chief Executive of the Department of the Prime Minister and Cabinet from 2004 to 2012.
-In 2012 he was appointed Knight Companion of the New Zealand Order of Merit
+In 2012 he was appointed Knight Companion of the New Zealand Order of Merit.

 BCom, BSc, FIA (London), FIAA

 Keith Taylor was appointed to the EQC Board in August 2006.
 He is a former Group Managing Director and Chief Executive Officer of TOWER Ltd. Mr Taylor has experience in governance and the insurance industry, and is widely skilled in strategic and business planning.
 He has a number of Board positions including Chair of the Government Superannuation Fund, Chair of Gough Holdings Limited, Deputy Chair of the Reserve Bank of New Zealand and Director/Trustee of the Southern Cross Healthcare Group.

-Dr Alison O'Connell
+Dr Alison O'Connell - Commissioner

 Dr O’Connell was founding Director of the Pensions Policy Institute in London, and previously held senior positions at Swiss Re, Mercer, and McKinsey & Co.
 She moved to New Zealand in 2006 and lives in Christchurch, working as a researcher and policy adviser.
 After the 2010/11 earthquakes, she spent a year working at the Canterbury Earthquake Recovery Authority.
 Dr O'Connell gained a PhD in longevity and public policy at Victoria University of Wellington in 2012.
 She has a degree in mathematics from St. Catharine’s College, Cambridge, a postgraduate degree in Gerontology from King’s College, London, and is a Fellow of the Institute of Actuaries.

 As past Chief Executive of Vero Insurance, Roger has a passion for organisational excellence.
 He is a current Director, and past Chairman, of the New Zealand Business Excellence Foundation, a not-for-profit body which exists to assist NZ organisations to achieve World Class levels of performance and results as measured by the demanding global Baldrige Criteria across a number of disciplines.
 He is a Fellow ( by examination) of the Australia & New Zealand Institute of Insurance & Finance and also completed the prestigious Executive Program at the University of Michigan Business School.
 Roger is also a strong advocate for animal welfare as a Director of SPCA Auckland and also sits on the Board of iCompare, a start-up aggregator of financial services.

 BE (Civil) (Hons), FREng (UK), FHKAES, FIPENZ, FHKIE

-Mary Jane Daly
+Mary Jane Daly - Commissioner

 Paul is a former partner of KPMG.
 He brings strong financial management skills, risk management and assurance over a career working with a large number of clients.
 He is also a Director of New Zealand Red Cross, a Trustee of the Red Cross Foundation, and a Director of The Red Bus Company.